No. 96 Wing RAAF

 No. 96 Wing (96WG) is a fixed-base support wing of the Royal Australian Air Force (RAAF).
-96WG was formed out of the No 396 Combat Support Wing, which was formed in 20 November 2000.
+96WG was formed out of the No 396 Combat Support Wing, which was formed on 20 November 2000.
 96WG itself was re-designated as No. 96 Wing on 1 January 2014 as part of a 'staged restructuring.'
 In December 2001, a major restructuring transferred most Health Services Flights to a separate command structure, while Darwin, Townsville, and Butterworth remained under the command of No. 396.